sanchloe/Y1Sem2-notes/SE.md

   - Requirements specification document (for programmer, technical staff)

 ## Software Requirements
-- Defines the functionality of the system
+- Defines the functionality and constraints of the system
   - Answers the question **"what" , not "how"**
-  - Define constraints on the system
 - Two kinds of requirements
     1. Functional requirements
         - Describes **what** a software system should do